eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/README.md

 ### Issue document by docType
 When the document docType to be issued use the `issueDocument(docType:keyOptions:)` method.

-* Currently, only mso_mdoc format is supported
+* Currently, only mso_mdoc and sd_jwt formats are supported

 The following example shows how to issue an EUDI Personal ID document using OpenID4VCI: